-23. All City woodlands shall receive standardized woodland signage at the main entrance(s) to the woodlands.
-The signage shall include information about by-laws as well as stewardship.
+- 21. All City woodlands shall receive standardized woodland signage at the main entrance(s) to the woodlands.
+The signage shall include information about by-laws as well as stewardship. - 22.
+Where appropriate informative site specific signage shall be developed for some woodlands.
+The focus of this signage will be to educate the public about special ecological features within these woodlands.